How to support the family of Tyre Nichols

 — Jalen Drummond (@jalen_drummond) January 28, 2023

 Five officers – Tadarrius Bean, Demetrius Haley, Desmond Mills Jr, Emmitt Martin III and Justin Smith – were fired and charged with second-degree murder, along with several other offences.
-A sixth officer has been placed on administrative leave, and two Memphis Fire Department emergency medical workers and a driver have also been fired.
+Two other officers officer has been placed on administrative leave, and two Memphis Fire Department emergency medical workers and a driver have also been fired.

 Jalen Drummond, GoFundMe’s director of public affairs, said the platform “will ensure these funds safely and quickly reach the family as they navigate this tragedy.”